panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 The environment variables are accessible to scripts running in the command line interface (CLI) mode.

-However, something you might find it useful to access a certain environment variable during the runtime of your application.
+But often you might need useful to access a certain environment variable during the runtime of your application.

 Exposing certain environment variables can be done using the specific bundler you're using.